 Asthma and COPD Doctors Q&A

-Asthma and COPD are common lung diseases that can make it hard to breathe and can cause discomfort.
+Asthma and chronic obstructive pulmonary disease (COPD) are respiratory conditions that show the same symptoms, such as wheezing and trouble breathing.
 Our doctors at Priority Urgent Care & Walk In Clinic can help, please contact us today for more information.
 We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.